Confidentiality Notice

 Listening Tour & Assessment

-Conducted one-on-one meetings with all senior staff, key customers, and vendors.
-Established baseline understanding of operations, culture, and pain points before any changes.
+One-on-one meetings with all senior staff, key customers, vendors.
+Established baseline before any changes.

 Day 14

-Established governance structure with David Johnson, the Johnson brothers, and Exit Ready advisory team.
-Set bi-weekly cadence for first six months.
+Governance structure with David Johnson, brothers, Exit Ready.
+Bi-weekly cadence for first six months.

 Day 30

 First-ever forward-looking cash view.
-Revealed DSO issues and built the business case for working capital improvements.
+Revealed DSO issues.
+Built business case for working capital improvements.

 Day 45